-1SEC.
+1 SEC.
 112 [Log 82780].
-CONTRACT AUTHORITY FOR COLUM-2BIA CLASS SUBMARINE PROGRAM.

-3 (a) CONTRACT AUTHORITY.-The Secretary of the 4 Navy may enter into a contract, beginning with fiscal year 5 2026, for the procurement of up to five Columbia class 6 submarines.

-7 (b) INCREMENTAL FUNDING.-With respect to a con8 tract entered into under subsection (a), the Secretary of 9 the Navy may use incremental funding to make payments 10 under the contract.

-11 (c) FUNDING AND LIABILITY.-Any contract entered12 into under subsection (a) shall provide that-

-(1) any obligation of the United States to make a payment under the contract is subject to the availability of appropriations for that purpose; and

-16 (2) the total liability of the Federal Government 17 for termination of any contract entered into shall be 18 limited to the total amount of funding obligated to 19 the contract at time of termination.
+CONTRACT AUTHORITY FOR COLUM- 2 BIA CLASS SUBMARINE PROGRAM.
+3 (a) Contract Authority.-The Secretary of the 4 Navy may enter into a contract, beginning with fiscal year 5 2026, for the procurement of up to five Columbia class 6 submarines.
+7 (b) Incremental Funding.-With respect to a con- 8 tract entered into under subsection (a), the Secretary of 9 the Navy may use incremental funding to make payments 10 under the contract.
+11 (c) Funding and Liability.-Any contract entered 12 into under subsection (a) shall provide that- 13 (1) any obligation of the United States to make 14 a payment under the contract is subject to the avail- 15 ability of appropriations for that purpose; and 16 (2) the total liability of the Federal Government 17 for termination of any contract entered into shall be 18 limited to the total amount of funding obligated to the contract at time of termination.

-1SEC.
+1 SEC.
 113 [Log 82766].
-AUTHORITY FOR ADVANCE PROCURE-2MENT OF CERTAIN COMPONENTS TO SUP-3PORT CONTINUOUS PRODUCTION OF VIR-4GINIA CLASS SUBMARINES.

-5 (a) IN GENERAL.- The Secretary of the Navy may 6 enter into one or more contracts, prior to ship authoriza-7 tion, for the advance procurement of covered components 8 for Virginia class submarines, including procurement of 9 such components in economic order quantities when cost 10 savings are achievable.

-(b) FUNDING AND LIABILITY.-Any contract enteredinto under subsection (a) shall provide that-

-(1) any obligation of the United States to make a payment under the contract is subject to the availability of appropriations for that purpose; and section set forth by the specific program, project, or activ-1 2 ity under the Virginia class submarine program for which such funds are requested.
-3 (d) COVERED COMPONENTS DEFINED.-In this sec-4 tion, the term "covered components" means the following 5 components for Virginia class submarines: 6 7 (1) Propulsion plant equipment.
-(2) Diesel Systems and associated components.
-8 9 (3) Castings, forgings, and tank structures.
+AUTHORITY FOR ADVANCE PROCURE- 2 MENT OF CERTAIN COMPONENTS TO SUP- 3 PORT CONTINUOUS PRODUCTION OF VIR- 4 GINIA CLASS SUBMARINES.
+5 (a) In General.- The Secretary of the Navy may 6 enter into one or more contracts, prior to ship authoriza- 7 tion, for the advance procurement of covered components 8 for Virginia class submarines, including procurement of 9 such components in economic order quantities when cost 10 savings are achievable.
+11 (b) Funding and Liability.-Any contract entered 12 into under subsection (a) shall provide that- 13 (1) any obligation of the United States to make 14 a payment under the contract is subject to the avail- 15 ability of appropriations for that purpose; and 16 (2) the total liability to the Federal Government 17 for termination of the contract shall be limited to 18 the total amount of funding obligated for the con- 19 tract at the time of termination.
+20 (c) Budget Requests.-In the budget justification 21 materials submitted in support of the budget of the De- 22 partment of Defense (as submitted with the budget of the 23 President under section 1105(a) of title 31, United States 24 Code) for fiscal year 2027 and each fiscal year thereafter, 25 the Secretary of the Navy shall include a separate budget 26 display identifying the amounts requested pursuant to this

+1 section set forth by the specific program, project, or activ-

+2 ity under the Virginia class submarine program for which

+3 such funds are requested.

+4 (d) COVERED COMPONENTS DEFINED.-In this sec-

+5 tion, the term "covered components" means the following

+6 components for Virginia class submarines:

+7 (1) Propulsion plant equipment.

+8 (2) Diesel Systems and associated components.

+9 (3) Castings, forgings, and tank structures.

 10 (4) Air flasks.

 11 (5) Payload tubes.

 12 (6) Major Valves And Associated Components.

 13 (7) Hatches.

 14 (8) Steering and drive components.

 15 (9) Major Pumps And Motors.

 16 (10) Snorkel mast and components.

 17 (11) Torpedo tubes.

 18 (12) Atmosphere control equipment.